apostrophecms/docs/docs/guide/front-end-assets.md

 Rules found in or imported by `ui/src/index.scss` files are compiled in the order the modules are activated in `app.js`.

-::: info The Boilerplate
+::: note The starter-kit-essentials boilerplate
-The [Apostrophe 3 boilerplate](https://github.com/apostrophecms/a3-boilerplate/) takes advantage of `ui/src` in exactly the same way.
+The [Apostrophe 3 starter-kit-essentials boilerplate](https://github.com/apostrophecms/starter-kit-essentials/) takes advantage of `ui/src` in exactly the same way.
 The `asset` module contains `ui/src/index.js` and `ui/src/index.scss` files, which Apostrophe automatically discovers.
 :::

 ## Supporting Internet Explorer 11